Dallas Neighborhood Guide: Irving

 Via Real Restaurant dazzles Texans with delicious Southwestern cuisine for lunch and dinner.
 This is a great spot for a brunch date, with bottomless mimosas on the menu!

-Where to get groceries in Irving
+Where to get groceries in Irving, Texas

 This Texas community has a variety of grocery stores to choose from, including Whole Foods, Kroger, Tom Thumb, ALDI, and a Walmart Supercenter.
 If meat’s on the menu, FARM2COOK should become your go-to place to grab fresh chicken, beef, lamb, and goat.

-Where to get coffee in Irving
+Where to get coffee in Irving, Texas

-There are multiple Starbucks locations throughout the community to choose from, as well as local coffee shops to explore.
+There are multiple Starbucks locations throughout the city to choose from, as well as local coffee shops to explore.
 Get your caffeine fix at United Coffee House, which has a fantastic coffee and food selection with ice coffee, frappes, and various tasty sandwiches.

 Pax & Beneficia Coffee specializes in Turkish coffee and features a variety of espresso drinks, teas, and coffee.